Melania Trump Accused Of Breaking Tradition By Not Inviting Incoming First Lady Jill Biden To White House

-Melania Trump is coming under fire for her silence and inaction through the final days of her husband’s presidency, breaking tradition by failing to invite the incoming first lady to the White House and saying that reportedly not be attending Joe Biden’s inauguration next week.
+Melania Trump is coming under fire for her silence and inaction through the final days of her husband's presidency, breaking tradition by failing to invite incoming first lady Jill Biden to the White House and reportedly not attending Joe Biden's inauguration next week.

 As CNN reported, President Donald Trump took to Twitter to announce that they would not be attending the swearing-in ceremony for his successor, which had long been a tradition for outgoing presidents.
 The report added that Melania Trump did not know until this tweet was published that she would not be attending, either.